-Designed by Ulisse Stacchini and Alberto Cugini as the official football field for A.C.
-Milan, it was used for the first time in 1926 with a friendly match between A.C.
+Designed by Ulisse Stacchini and Alberto Cugini as the official football pitch for A.C.
+Milan, it was tested for the first time in 1926, in a friendly match between A.C.
 Milan and Inter Milan, which Inter Milan won 6-3.

-Throughout its history, the San Siro stadium has been renovated many times and has had many additions: in 1939 the four straight bleachers were linked with the curved ones, creating a single ring, capable of seating 55.000 spectators.
+During its history, San Siro has been renovated many times and has received many additions: in 1939 the four straight bleachers were linked with the curved ones, creating a single ring capable of seating 55.000.
 In 1955, with the construction of the second ring, the seating capacity rose to 100.000, and on 25 April 1956, low-cost seating was installed in preparation for the match between Italy and Brazil, which Italy won (3-0).
 In 1980, the stadium was named after Giuseppe Meazza, who had starred both for Inter – the side he debuted for at 17 - and A.C.
 Milan.

 In 1980, the San Siro stadium was named after Giuseppe Meazza, who had been a football star not only for Inter, for which he made his debut at 17, but for Milan as well.

-In celebration of the World Cup in 1990, when the Meazza-San Siro stadium was chosen to host the inaugural match, the architects Ragazzi and Hoffner planned the construction of a third, independent ring, supported by 11 enormous external cylindrical towers, in addition to a new lighting structure and a new pitch heater.
+In celebration of the World Cup in 1990, when the Meazza-San Siro stadium was chosen to host the inaugural match, architects Ragazzi and Hoffner planned the construction of a third, independent ring, supported by eleven huge external cylindrical towers, with a new lighting structure and a new pitch heating system.
 The Meazza took on its current form and now seats 80.000 people.

-“La Scala of football”, as it is sometimes called, has hosted World Cup matches of the and European Championship matches, as well as finals of the latter and of course numberless Italian League matches.
-Many artists, both Italian and international, have chosen the Meazza for their concerts.
+“La Scala of football”, as it is sometimes called, has hosted World Cup matches and European Championship matches, as well as finals of the latter, and of course, numberless Italian League matches.
+Many artists and musicians, both Italian and international, have chosen the Meazza for their live concerts.

-San Siro, the neighbourhood of Stadio Meazza, gets its name from a small medieval village known for its church “S. Siro alla Vepra” and for having offered refuge to the Milanese after their city was destroyed by Frederick I (the German Emperor) in 1162.
+San Siro, Stadio Meazza’s neighbourhood, gets its name from a small medieval village known for its church of San Siro alla Vepra and for having offered refuge to the Milanese after their city was destroyed by Frederick I (the German Emperor) in 1162.

-In 1967, in order to alleviate doubts regarding a goal made by Rivera in a derby, the instant replay was used for the first time in the stadium of San Siro.
+In 1967, in order to dispel any doubts regarding a goal scored by Rivera in a derby match, instant replay was used for the first time at San Siro.